 Limited Series and one-shot stories that feature Spider-Man as a a headline character in the mainstream Marvel continuity.

-Spin-Off titles for characters that clearly leveraged Spider-Man in mainstream Marvel continuity.
+Spin-Off titles for characters that clearly leveraged Spider-Man in mainstream Marvel continuity - including Venom and Carnage.

-- Superior Carnage: This title is currently active.
+- New Warriors (Vol. 3): This title is currently active.

 - The Superior Foes of Spider-Man:

 The Spider-Man world is full of B-lister villains.
 You've got Leapfrog, you've got Big Wheel, you've even got Stegron, the Dinosaur Man.
 (Don't ask.)
 But what happens when five B-listers, Boomerang, Shocker, Speed Demon, the new Beetle, and Overdrive, team up together to become the new Sinister Six?
 Will they stand a chance against Spider-Man?
 Can they become an actual threat for once?
 Only time can tell...

 Spider-Man in the 2099 universe.
 Miguel O'Hara and friends.
 This also includes the adventures of Miguel O'Hara in the mainstream universe.